Click here to go to our timeline after 453 BC

 The stirring up of the kingdom against Greece by this fourth king is an apparent reference to the famous Battle of Thermopylae with our understanding of that war coming chiefly from the "Father of History" Herodotus, a somewhat one sided account.
 Awkwardly, the bulk of Persian records were destroyed by Alexander the Great when he captured Persia.

-Incidentally this account by Daniel indicates the battle occurred around 380 BC, 100 years later than the year (480 BC) normally allotted to it, the Jewish calendar and Josephus showed a shorter time span for this Persian empire as well.
-It also meant Herodotus lived 100 years later than the period (484 BC - 425 BC) normally allotted to him, and thus when Alexander's teacher Aristotle (384 BC - 322 BC) refers to Herodotus as a historian — and there appear no personal references to Herodotus's name prior to this — Aristotle was speaking of him as a contemporary.
-So the battle had followed a sortie by the Greek mercenary/historian Xenophon on Persian soil against Artaxerxes II (click here to read Xenophon's account).
+Incidentally this account by Daniel indicates the battle occurred around 388 BC, nearly 100 years later than the year (480 BC) normally allotted to it, the Jewish calendar and Josephus showed a shorter time span for this Persian empire as well.
+It also meant Herodotus lived many years later than the period (484 BC - 425 BC) normally allotted to him, and thus when Alexander's teacher Aristotle (384 BC - 322 BC) refers to Herodotus as a historian — and there appear no personal references to Herodotus's name prior to this — Aristotle was speaking of him as a contemporary.

 Daniel declares the coming of a mighty ruler - whom we now know to be Alexander the Great.
 He defeated Darius, the last king of Persia, but died while still young at the age of 33, in Babylon, with both of his children killed before adulthood.
 He therefore had no grandchildren to contest the throne.